CallStackIO/HexPi/README.md

 ![Screenshot_20221119_094706](https://user-images.githubusercontent.com/108390075/202864406-b13d7a96-c4be-46b2-a977-b767427fab3c.png)

 As you can see, this formula is able to produce the digits of pi.
-However, there are 2 immidiate problems.

-First of all, the sum is infinite.
-This is the lesser problem, as the solution is quite simple.
-After enough iterations of the sum, the formula will create smaller and smaller values, meaning we only have to sum up to a certian precision.

-Second of all, $\frac{1}{16^k}$ gets very small very quickly.
-In fact, by the time k is 100, it is smaller than my chance at getting a girlfriend.
-That is to say, $3.8725919148*10^{-121}$.
-Using math at this infinitesimally small of a scale is not fun, and it gets far worse if we want to for example calculate the millionth digit.
-The solution to this problem?
-Implementing a spigot algorithm for this formula.
-I would have *liked* to do it myself, however I do not have even a remote idea how to do so.
-Luckily there is a [Wikipedia article](https://en.wikipedia.org/wiki/Bailey%E2%80%93Borwein%E2%80%93Plouffe_formula) on this formula which details and breaks down a much more computable version of the formula.
+Through some manipulation, the formula is turned into something computable.
+All the math can be found on the [wikipedia article](https://en.wikipedia.org/wiki/Bailey%E2%80%93Borwein%E2%80%93Plouffe_formula) for the formula.

 ![Screenshot_20221119_102919](https://user-images.githubusercontent.com/108390075/202866088-a4c5dd43-bce4-4c39-8876-e64bb4164b3f.png)